-Respond to the broad range of housing needs in Marin County by supporting a mix of housing types, densities, designs and affordability levels.
+Respond to the broad range of housing needs in Marin County by supporting a mix of housing types, densities, affordability levels, and designs.

 Goal 3: Ensure Leadership and Institutional Capacity

 Build and maintain local government institutional capacity and monitor accomplishments to respond to housing needs effectively over time.